swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-12-serve-the-model-locally-with-mlem.md

 ### Serve the model with FastAPI

 Serve the model with FastAPI.
-FastAPI will generate a REST API that we can use to get predictions from our model.
+FastAPI will generate a REST API that you can use to get predictions from our model.

 ```sh title="Execute the following command(s) in a terminal"